VOLTTRON/volttron/services/core/IEEE_2030_5/AGENTDEMO.md

 ### Configuration Tab ###

-The "Configuration Tab" in the demo interface is typically used to set up and manage the configuration settings for the demo.
+The "Configuration Tab" in the demo interface shows the configuration settings for the demo.
+The values are set based on your VOLTTRON environment and 2030.5 server configuration

-By adjusting these settings, you can customize the behavior of the demo to suit your specific needs.

 ![Configuration Tab](./demo/images/configuration.png)